consolibyte/quickbooks-php/README.md

 QuickBooks PHP DevKit
 =====================

 QuickBooks integration support for PHP 5.x+

 The package you've downloaded contains code and documentation for connecting various versions and editions of QuickBooks to PHP, allowing your PHP applications to do fancy things like:

 - Automatically send orders placed on your website to QuickBooks Online or QuickBooks for Windows
 - Charge credit cards using Intuit Payments / QuickBooks Merchant Services
 - Connect to QuickBooks v3 APIs via OAuth
 - Get access to QuickBooks reports
 - Pull information out of QuickBooks and display it online
 - Connect to all Microsoft Windows versions of QuickBooks
 - Connect to all QuickBooks Online versions
 - Authenticate via OAuth
 - etc. etc. etc.

 Almost anything you can do in the QuickBooks GUI, in QuickBooks Online Edition, and with QuickBooks Merchant Service can be accomplished via this framework.

 ## Quick Start Guides

 * QuickBooks FOR WINDOWS (via QuickBooks Web Connector) - read the [quick start guide for the Web Connector/QuickBooks for Windows](http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Quick-Start)

 * QuickBooks ONLINE (via Intuit Partner Platform/Intuit Anywhere) - read the [quick start guide for Intuit Partner Platform/QuickBooks Online] (http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Intuit_Partner_Platform_Quick-Start)

 ## OAuth 1.0 to OAuth 2.0 migration

-This is a _work in progress_.
-You can find some initial information at the link below.
-More information to follow this week:
+You can find information on how to migrate your app from OAuth v1.0 to OAuth v2.0 below.
+We are also working on getting OpenID Connect and an automated token migration process ready -- coming soon.

 * <https://github.com/consolibyte/quickbooks-php/blob/master/README_OAUTHV1_TO_OAUTHV2.md>

 ## Updates and Improvements

 Please follow me on Twitter to be notified about updates/improvements:

 - https://twitter.com/keith_palmer_jr

 ## Support

 If you have questions, suggestions, or find a bug, the absolute best way to get support, report bugs, or ask for help is to ask on the forums:

 - http://stackoverflow.com/ (This is the best place to get support -- *make sure you post your code*)
 - https://intuitpartnerplatform.lc.intuit.com/